By Alyse Bacine

 That feeling you get when your text goes unanswered and your mind immediately jumps to, "They're tired of me."
 The relationship that ended because you were sure they would leave eventually.
 The overwhelming anxiety that grips you when someone you care about seems distant.
 These aren't random reactions—they're potential signs of abandonment issues, a psychological pattern that shapes how many people navigate relationships.

 Abandonment issues run deeper than ordinary insecurity.
-They represent a complex psychological response rooted in early life experiences that create persistent patterns affecting everything from romantic partnerships to friendships to your relationship with yourself.
+They represent a complex psychological response rooted in early life experiences that create persistent patterns affecting everything from romantic partnerships to friendships to relationships with oneself.

 What Are Abandonment Issues?